 I arrived at my final destination, Hraunfossar Falls, at around 11:30 at night.
 I had a delicious and hearty dinner of the local fish I picked up from the market earlier today and set up my base camp.
 I parked right next to the waterfall so the white noise of the rushing water would lull me to sleep.
 This tactic has proven highly successful as I can barely keep my eyes open as I write this…

-I packed up (car) camp in a record time this morning.
-I’ve mastered the art of breaking down the Luno Life Signature Air Mattress and am unbelievably proud of my accomplishment.
+I packed up (car) camp in record time this morning.
+I’ve mastered the art of breaking down the Luno Signature Air Mattress and am unreasonably proud of my accomplishment.
 After gloating about my rapid takedown for an embarrassingly long time, I headed out to a pool that sits oceanside in Hofsós to relax.